 It’s essential that you learn how to properly present your argument if you want to write a first-class essay.
 After all, this forms the main section of your document.
 Many students make structural errors that weaken the argument of their essays.
 For example, they may adopt a descriptive format, and merely describe or summarise the principal arguments.
 This will prevent you from achieving a first-class grade.

 On the other hand, a strong argument will convey focus and criticality.
 The latter is one of the main components of a well-written essay, and it reveals that you have reflected on the material you have read whilst preparing for your essay.
 In order to solidify your argument, your essay can contain several criticisms of your main argument, which you can then defend.

-Two other very common error students make when writing essays is to adopt a generalised rather than focused argument and failing to include sufficient references or a solid theoretical basis.
+Two other very common errors students make when writing essays is to adopt a generalised rather than focused argument and failing to include sufficient references or a solid theoretical basis.
 A first-class essay will not include a general statement that lacks a pragmatic or theoretical foundation.
 You must directly address the research questions if you want to achieve a high grade on your essay.

 A first-class essay will also contain concluding remarks, which will vary according to the argument and nature of the document.
 Essays may contain a conclusion that summarises or restates the principal arguments that appear within the main body.
 You can emphasise both the positive and negative arguments, and then issue a final declaration that is based on your initial arguments.